-In December 2020, the AER announced that he Alberta government had approved changes to the Oil and Gas Conservation Rules (OGCR) and Pipeline Rules to provide the AER with additional tools to hold current licensees accountable for addressing their abandonment and reclamation obligations.
+In December 2020, the Alberta government introduced the new LMF and approved changes to the Oil and Gas Conservation Rules and Pipeline Rules to provide the AER with additional tools to hold current licensees accountable for addressing their abandonment and reclamation obligations.
 Previously, the AER primarily addressed these obligations when a licensee became insolvent or sought permission to transfer their licences to a third party.
-These new tools are intended to allow the AER to address abandonment and reclamation obligations more proactively.
-For current oil and gas licensees in Alberta, the implication of these changes is that they will likely be required to make additional and ongoing investments in abandonment and reclamation.
-The OGCR and Pipeline Rules suggest that the AER will be publishing directives to further specify how these new measures will be used going forward.